USFWS/ak-md-profiles/README.md

 Note: if you are using GitHub to host profile definition files, make sure that you provide users with the url to the "raw" version of the file.

 ## Add profile definition
-  1. Go to Settings/Profiles/Manage Definitions
+  1. Go to Settings/Profiles/Manage Definitions.
-  2. Select "Add Definition"
+  2. Select "Add Definition".
   3. Select "Imported" tab.
-  4. Enter URL to profile definition
+  4. Enter URL to profile definition.
-  5. Enter an optional alias. (the alias replaces the definition title)
+  5. Enter an optional alias (the alias replaces the definition title).
   6. Select "Save definition".
 You should receive a notification that the profile has been downloaded and profile information will be displayed on the tab.

 ## Add profile for use by mdEditor
-  1. Go to Settings/Profiles
+  1. Go to Settings/Profiles.
-  2. Select "Add Profile"
+  1. Select "Add Profile".
-  3. Enter "Title" (displayed in profile selection box) and optional description (mouse-over help provided in profile selection box)
+  1. Enter a "Title" (displayed in profile selection field).
-  4. Select a "Profile Definition" from dropdown list (either the definition title or the alias entered in the previous step be displayed)
+	1. Select a "Profile Definition" from dropdown list (either the definition title or the alias entered in the previous step will be displayed).
+	1. And optional description (displayed when cursor hovers over "?" in the profile selection field).
-  5. Identify a schema from the "Selected Schema" list and select "Add" (currently only the "mdCore" schema is available)
+  1. Identify a schema from the "Selected Schema" list and select "Add" (NOTE: Skip this step for testing.
+You will see a "No schemas have been assigned" warning, just ignore that for now!).
-  6. Select "Save Profile"
+  1. Select "Save Profile".

 Notes:
-Changes made to a profile that is loaded in the profile selection field may not be reflected until the editor is reloaded.
+Changes made to a existing profile may not be reflected until the editor is reloaded.

 ## Add Validation Schema:
-This option is currently unavailable.
-But it would go something like this:

-  1. Goto Settings/Profiles/Validation
+  1. Goto Settings/Profiles/Validation.
-  1. Select "Add Schema"
+  1. Select "Add Schema".
-  1. Enter URL to the schema root
+  1. Enter URL to the schema root.
-  1. Enteer a Title, Description and Type
+  1. Enter a Title and Description.
-  1. Select schema "type"
+  1. Select the record "Type" to which the schema applies.
   1. Select "Save Schema".
 You should receive a notification that the profile has been downloaded.

 # Updating a profile